Harro4135/stretch_isaac/README.md

 - Pixi installed for IsaacSim and ROS2(https://pixi.sh/dev/installation/)
 - NVIDIA GPU with up-to-date drivers
 - `ros2-bridge` plugin enabled in Isaac Sim
+  - It is already automatically enabled.
+Go to Window > Extensions, find "ROS 2 Bridge," and check if it is **Enabled**.

 ## Directory Layout